hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/010_what_is_duty.md

 practice.
 But by doing my duty I have become illumined; thus I could read your thoughts and know what you had done in the forest.
-If you want to know something higher than this, go to the market of such and such a town where you will find a Vyâdha (The lowest class of people in India who used to live as hunters and butchers.) who will tell you something that you will be very glad to learn."
+If you want to know something higher than this, go to the market of such and such a town where you will find a Vyādha (The lowest class of people in India who used to live as hunters and butchers.) who will tell you something that you will be very glad to learn."
 The Sannyasin thought, "Why should I go to that town and to a Vyadha?"
 But after what he had seen, his mind